olich97/crypto-memes-old/README.md

 A simple example of almost decentralized app.

-In order to be fully decentralized app meme contents and metadata should be stored in decentralized way and the app maybe should be deployed to decentralized infrastructure.
+In order to be fully decentralized app meme contents and metadata should be stored in decentralized way, for now just using centralized services like supabase and ImageKit for hosting images and storing metadata.

 In the [current version](https://cryptomemes.olich.me/) you can create, sell or buy a non-fungible tokens that uniquely represents memes (a text and a content).
 For buying memes platform uses a special fungible token called Crypto Meme Coin (CMC).
 For more information about usage visit: https://cryptomemes.olich.me/about.